davidecavestro/123table/README.md

 - sqlite

-If other drivers become needed, just mount a volume or bind-mount a local folder containing the jars.
+If other drivers become needed, just mount a volume or bind-mount a local folder containing the appropriate jars.

 ## Motivation